naveed-fida/hisab-kitab/Readme.md

 # About

 HisabKitab is an app for tracking project expenses.
+The following video shows how it works.